grpc/proposal/L42-python-metadata-flags.md

 ### Whether to add channel level variable or not
 * The channel level variable is convenient and Pythonic
 * But it may create extra burden for future API evolution
-* **Please** comment about whether you feel like this design works for you or not
+* Comments supporting the decision not to support channel-level configuration:
     * > Users "pay" for the complexity even if they don't use the feature.  --Eric Anderson
     * > We should be conservative when adding APIs, as we can easily add but cannot remove APIs. --Mehrdad Afshari

 ### Why not integrate with `_channel_managed_call_management`?
 * Currently, we have a `managed_call` mechanism which works similar to call context in other languages.